fauna artwork

 Peroxide Activity (PA) and Non-Peroxide Activity (NPA)

-Peroxide Activity (PA) – Activity produced by bees
+Peroxide Activity (PA) – The Activity Generated by Bees

-NPA is the less common bioactivity caused by the presence of other bioactivity compounds in honey such as *DHA (Dihydroxyacetone) and MGO (Methylglyoxal).
-To protect themselves from bacterial infections, trees will produce many natural chemicals.
-When bee’s convert the nectar into honey these chemicals become more concentrated and activated.
+NPA refers to the less common form of bioactivity that arise from the presence of various bioactivity compounds in honey, including DHA (Dihydroxyacetone) and MGO (Methylglyoxal).
+To defend against bacterial infections, trees produce a variety of natural chemicals.
+As bees transform the nectar from flowers into honey, these chemicals became more concentrated and activated

-*DHA is found in the Manuka flowers nectar and along with other components is then converted into MGO when the bees turn it into honey.
+*DHA is present in the nectar of Manuka flowers and, along with other elements, is transformed into MGO when bees produce honey.

 Total Activity (TA) – a measure of both PA and NPA